-Energy efficiency is another critical piece of the puzzle as it represents what I like to call parallel costs.
-When looking into buying a new dryer, it’s a grave mistake to only look at the price tag on it, as you should also take into account how much you’ll be paying monthly to run it.
+Energy efficiency is another critical piece of the puzzle in this dryer buyer’s guide, as it represents what I like to call parallel costs.
+When looking into buying a new dryer, it’s a grave mistake to only look at its price tag, as you should also consider how much you’ll be paying monthly to run it.

-Dryers can be mainly powered either by gas or electricity, so you’re likely to find any model you like in either configuration.
-That being said, regardless of which one you choose, it’s recommended that you look for a machine that delivers great results while using as few resources as possible.
+Dryers can be mainly powered by gas or electricity, so you’ll likely find any model you like in either configuration.
+That said, regardless of which dryer you choose, it’s recommended that you look for a machine that delivers great results while using as few resources as possible.

-This might not seem like much, but when you look at the cost per year, everything changes.
-In fact, buying a dryer that meets your needs and is highly efficient could save you over $100 every year!
+The hourly cost might not seem like much, but everything changes when you look at the cost per year.
+Buying a dryer that meets your needs and is highly efficient could save you over $100 every year!

-Now, don’t worry, the best and most energy-efficient models have already been preselected for you through what is known as the “Energy Star Rating” certification.
-In a nutshell, when an appliance has this, it means that it’s designed to work while using the least amount of power possible.
+Now, don’t worry; the best and most energy-efficient models have already been preselected for you through what is known as the “Energy Star Rating” certification.
+When an appliance has an Energy Star Rating, it’s designed to work while using the least amount of power possible.

-So, if you’re looking to save on utilities every month, make sure to look for this certification prior to purchasing your new dryer.
+If you’re looking to save on utilities every month, look for an Energy Star certification before purchasing your new dryer.

 #5 Customer Reviews

-Luckily, you can get the ultimate truth by going to your favorite online marketplaces and reading what people have to say.
+When shopping for a new dryer, you can get the ultimate truth by visiting your favorite online marketplaces and reading what people say.
 After all, there’s no one more honest than a disgruntled customer.

 #6 Drying Programs

-Clearly having as many options as you can get is welcome, especially considering that every other year there are new fabrics incorporated into the fashion world.
-And even if you’re not into dressing according to the latest trends, certain sheets and comforters also require special treatment, so being able to dry them at home is a great advantage.
+And even if you’re not into dressing according to the latest trends, certain sheets and comforters also require special treatment, so drying them at home is a great advantage.

-That being said, you might not need a dryer that offers tens of programs.
-Most households that don’t have any special requirements can usually get away with the basics.
+However, you might not need a dryer that offers tens of programs.
+Most households with no special requirements can usually get away with the basics.